GLOBAL MARKETS-Shares rally, retail surge drives silver to 8-year high

 NEW YORK, Feb 1 (Reuters) - Global shares rebounded from last week’s steep sell-off and silver prices surged on Monday as retail investors expanded their social media-fueled battle with Wall Street to drive the precious metal to an eight-year high.

-A shift in the retail trading frenzy to silver drove up mining stocks on both sides of the Atlantic, with a 9.3% jump in the iShares Silver Trust ETF, putting it on track for its best day since 2008.
+A shift in the retail trading frenzy to silver drove up mining stocks on both sides of the Atlantic, with a 7.2% jump in the iShares Silver Trust ETF - the largest silver-backed ETR - put it on track for its best day since 2008.

+Data for the ETF showed its silver holdings jumped by a record 37 million shares from Thursday to Friday alone, each representing an ounce of silver.

-Mining behemoths BHP Group, Glencore and Anglo American were the top boosts to the FTSE 100 in London, with the blue-chip index rising 1.01% to 6,472.37.
+Mining behemoths BHP Group, Glencore Plc and Anglo American Plc were the top six gainers to the FTSE 100 in London, with the blue-chip closing up 0.92%.

 On Wall Street, nine of the 11 major S&P sectors advanced, with technology leading the rally.

-Silver prices surged to an eight-year high of just over $30 an ounce.
+Silver prices surged to an eight-year high of just over $30 an ounce, before paring gains to trade 6.3% higher at $28.70.

-The social media trading frenzy drove huge gains in companies such as GameStop Corp last week, forcing hedge funds to cover their short positions.
-Wall Street’s main indexes posted their biggest weekly declines since October.
+The social media trading frenzy drove huge gains in companies such as GameStop Corp last week, forcing hedge funds to cover their short positions and sparking volatility on Wall Street.
+The three main stock indexes posted their biggest weekly declines since October.

 “Silver has knock-on effects compared to GameStop because it has links to miners,” said Connor Campbell, a financial analyst at SpreadEx.
 “If you start pushing silver higher, that is going to have effects on other industries and other markets and that is clearly what happened.”